 Many view the procurement cycle as a one-dimensional process within an organization.
 However, procurement, when it is adopted widely within an organization, often leads to greater efficiency and provides for a better match with desired goods or services.
 An optimized purchasing process will lead to more efficient sourcing – quality goods and services delivered on time.

 An up-to-date procurement process will also ensure that an organization’s supply chain will be able to capably navigate through any unforeseen roadblocks (financial problems, natural disasters, labor shortage/surplus, economic volatility).
 When optimized, an efficient procurement process will also help in distinguishing between successful vendors from underachieving vendors.

-Being able to distinguish between quality vendors will not only improve your supply chain overall but might even lead to compensation from the low-quality vendors from failing to deliver within agreed upon parameters.
+Being able to distinguish between quality vendors will improve your supply chain and lead to compensation from low-quality vendors.
+This is especially true is they fail to deliver within agreed upon parameters.

 Businesses are constantly being tested by their competitors – either on price, quality of good or service, or convenience.
 Any competitive edge might be the difference between a new customer and a lost sale.
 A progressive procurement process will allow an organization to seek out innovative products or services.